Eating Disorder Myths

 and The People Who Have Them

-Of all the eating disorder myths, the most common is the idea that the only people who get eating disorders are you, white women.
+Of all the eating disorder myths, the most common is the idea that the only people who get eating disorders are young, white women.
 You might even be able to see the picture in your head now of a frail white girl, sick and sad.

 Here’s the truth: eating disorders affect people of all genders, ages, races, ethnicities, body shapes and weights, sexual orientations, and socioeconomic statuses.
 The problem with eating disorder myths is that it means people who need help get overlooked and left out.
 Let’s dispel some of these common eating disorder myths.